Best Place To Learn Video Editing Online For Beginners

 Adobe Premiere Rush is a powerful video editing app for smartphones, and it’s available for both iOS and Android and desktops.

-This course by Johnny Sturgeon is great if you’re new to video editing and Premiere Rush, which is a scaled-down version of Premiere Pro.
+This course by Johnny Sturgeon is excellent if you’re new to video editing and Premiere Rush, a scaled-down version of Premiere Pro.

 Johnny Sturgeon walks you through all the aspects of the program you’ll need–from editing to exporting your video.